DurdagiLab/docking-zscore-analysis/README.md

   - A docking score distribution plot with annotation of the final compound’s binding score.

 # Suggested Z-score Thresholds
 The script supports statistical filtering based on two-tailed Z-score significance levels.
-Depending on the desired confidence level, the corresponding absolute Z-score threshold (Z) can be selected as follows:
+Depending on the desired confidence interval (CI), the corresponding absolute Z-score threshold (Z) can be selected as follows:

 - For 50% confidence, use a threshold of Z ≤ -0.674
 - For 75% confidence, use Z ≤ -1.150